Bigelow High School

 Bigelow High School is a comprehensive public high school located in Bigelow, Arkansas, United States.
 The school provides secondary education for students in grades 7 through 12.
 It is one of two public high schools in Perry County; the other is Perryville High School.
 It is the sole high school administered by the East End School District.

 The boundary of the East End district, and therefore that of the high school, includes Bigelow, Fourche, and Houston.

 History

-Bigelow High administrators made national news when they tore a two-page spread out of the 2021 student yearbook that contained a timeline of events of the past year, including Black Lives Matter and the police killings of George Floyd.
+Bigelow High administrators made national news when they tore a two-page spread out of the 2021 student yearbook that contained a timeline of events of the past year, including Black Lives Matter and the murder of George Floyd by a police officer.
 Administrators cited fears of a "community backlash" while detractors charged censorship.

 Academics

 Bigelow High School is accredited by the Arkansas Department of Education (ADE).
 The assumed course of study follows the ADE Smart Core curriculum, which requires students complete at least 22 units prior to graduation.
 Students complete regular coursework and exams and may take Advanced Placement (AP) courses and exam with the opportunity to receive college credit.